Firefighters rescue 8th victim; searches for 2 continue

+The last two victims, still missing, were found shortly before 3pm this Sunday.
+As of last night there were still three missing.
+The eighth body was found this morning.

+“While we are here, the Fire Department and the Navy rescued two bodies, which are being sent to Passos.
+It is not possible to say that they are all from the same boat”, confirmed police chief Marcos Pimenta, at a press conference this afternoon.

-According to Major Rodrigo Castro, the eighth victim was a man and the body was submerged.
+According to Major Rodrigo Castro, from the Fire Department, the eighth victim was a man and the body was underwater.
 He was rescued, taken to the command post and will undergo identification work.
-Two people are still missing.

 At least eight people died in the accident — they were all on the same vessel, which was labeled “Jesus”.
 The bodies of the victims are sent to the Passos IML (IML), for the necropsy, which should indicate the cause of death, whether there was drowning or blunt multiple trauma, and also includes a toxicological examination.